Taeir/CFR-Eclipse/README.md

 This plugin uses the Java decompiler CFR by Lee Benfield (see [http://www.benf.org/other/cfr/index.html](http://www.benf.org/other/cfr/index.html)).

+CFR-Eclipse is based on the similar plugin JD-Eclipse by Emmanuel Dupuy (see [https://github.com/java-decompiler/jd-eclipse](https://github.com/java-decompiler/jd-eclipse))

 ## How to build CFR-Eclipse ?
 ### With Eclipse:
 - Download dependencies